|

 his set target date, and Inchon would never HAVE happened.
 While the planning took place in record short

+time, with all the problems that MacArthur had to overcome it was his greatest achievement.
 But, the Joint Chiefs had lingering doubts.
 On September 7th, they informed MacArthur that almost all

 reserve forces were already committed.
 If the landing failed, the United Nations forces would be in